paul123z/SRE-Terraform-EKS-AWS-Incident-Scenario/scripts/debug-lambda.md

 # debug-lambda.sh

-Debugging tool that shows detailed Lambda function errors and logs.
-Helps identify why the Lambda function is failing and shows the exact error messages from CloudWatch logs.
+Debugging utility for the incident-analyzer Lambda function.
+Tests Lambda invocation, checks logs, and helps troubleshoot issues with the AI analysis Lambda.
+Useful for diagnosing problems with the Lambda-based analysis approach.